RayminQAQ/MalDetect_pcap/README.md

     python uploader.py
     ```

-2. run the downloader.py after all the files are processed to download all .pcap files
+2. run the downloader.py after all the files are processed to download all .pcap files (WARNING: you may come into many problem due to the setting of cuckoo sandbox, see [cuckoo sandbox documentation](https://cuckoo.readthedocs.io/en/latest/) for help.)
     ```shell
     python downloader.py
     ```